weiny2/linux-kernel/Documentation/admin-guide/cgroup-v2.rst

 	  pgdeactivate

-		Amount of pages moved to the inactive LRU lis
+		Amount of pages moved to the inactive LRU list

 	  pglazyfree